Introduction to OpenID Connect (OIDC)

 Configurations are applied to the application as a whole, then each specific Client ID/property can have configurations that override the default settings.

-For integrations that are only using the OIDC and OAuth endpoints, a login client should be used with just the client id.
+For integrations that only use the OIDC and OAuth endpoints, a login client should be used with just the client id.
 This type of client is scoped with read and write access to only the currently authenticated user.
-It can only be used with sign-in and registration based API endpoints.
+It can only be used with sign-in and registration-based API endpoints.
 All client-side API calls should be made using a client with this feature.

 📘